All Episodes

 This award is given annually by the Marine Corps Law Enforcement Foundation, of which I have been a member of the board.

-I have raised uh lots of money, you have donated lots of money to the Marine Corps Law Enforcement Foundation, and uh I have donated uh my share as well.
+You have donated lots of money to the Marine Corps Law Enforcement Foundation.

-Every year they offer this award to someone special.
+Every year, they offer this award to someone special.

-It is the Johnny Mike Spam award.
+It is the Johnny Mike Spam Award.

 This was presented to me in March of 2003 at the Plaza Hotel at their annual dinner.

-Uh that year, Senator Warner presented this award to me.
+That year, Senator Warner presented this award to me.

 Johnny Mike Spam, of course, a CIA agent killed in Afghanistan.